ucsb-cs148-f21/project-t09-studygroup/docs/DEPLOY.md

   }
 }
   ```
 12. Click on the Indexes tab and then put in collection ID, 'chatRooms'.
 Put in a field name `users` and then select Arrays.
-Put in a second field name `lastUpdated` and then select Descending.
+Put in a second field name called `classId` and select ascending.
+Put in a third field name `lastUpdated` and then select Descending.
 Choose Collection as your query scope.
 Click "Create Index."
 13. Click on the gear next to "Project Overview."
 Go to the "Service Accounts" tab.
 Click on "Generate New Private Key."
 Copy the contents of this file and put it in an env var in heroku called: FIREBASE_CONFIG.
 14. Go back to Project Overview and click on the `</>` symbol.
 Type in a nickname for your web app. click "register app."
 Copy only the firebase config object.
 Go to this website: https://www.convertsimple.com/convert-javascript-to-json/ and convert it to JSON.
 (Don't worry this info will be public anyway so there's no risk of revealing it to anyone) and paste it into an environment variable called "VUE_APP_FIREBASE_CONFIG."